Full redesign of the Ajax Paving website

 We designed a their new website from the ground up.
 Our process, as always, began with research.
 The SeventhStreet team met with a cross section of Ajax employees ranging from executive leadership to individual contributors.
 We used Ajax's old site as a reference point for collecting information about what was working, what wasn't working, and what an ideal site might do for Ajax.

-Our research revealed some key opportunities for improvement that we set out to address in our redesign.
+Our research and evaluation efforts revealed some key opportunities for improvement that we set out to address.
 First, the Ajax site was not responsive.
 With the new design, we addressed this issue, taking special consideration to optimize the design for Android and PC/Windows devices.
 Second, the old Ajax site was not harnessing all of the capabilities offered by modern web technology.
 We were able to identify elements of the old site which had related manual business and customer processes and sought to automate these efforts to gain efficiencies.
 Third, the old Ajax site was limited in its use of descriptive imagery and SEO optimized language.
 The redesigned site offered an opportunity to increase both of these.
 Fourth, due to the complexity of the business, Ajax's site architecture needed to be reworked to optimize wayfinding.
 Finally, the calls to action on the old Ajax site were no longer aligned with Ajax's current business goals.
 The new site offered an opportunity to target visitor behavior and drive desired engagement with such areas as the 'Careers' page.

 The subsequent sections will walk through some of our processes and mockups, and will provide context around how they fit into the scheme of the redesign.